venkateshgopinath24/Sentiment-Analysis-of-Online-Product-Reviews/README.md

 ## Sentiment Analysis Models

 ### A. VADER (NLTK)
 **VADER** is a rule-based sentiment analysis tool that calculates polarity scores (negative, neutral, and positive).
-VADER is particularly effective for short, informal texts like product reviews.
+VADER is particularly effective for short, informal texts like **product reviews**.

 **Key Features**:
 - **Bag-of-words** approach: Each word is assigned a score, and the total sentiment score is computed by summing individual word scores.